StackStorm/st2-packages/install_debian.md

 # Installing st2 on debian/ubuntu

-Follow this guide and we'll lead through the basic installation and setup steps.
+Follow this guide and we'll lead you through the basic installation and setup steps.

 ## Setting up repos and fetching required software